protocolbuffers/protocolbuffers.github.io/content/overview.md

-Protocol buffers are a combination of the definition language (created in `.proto` files), the code that the proto compiler generates to interface with data, language-specific runtime libraries, and the serialization format for data that is written to a file (or sent across a network connection).
+Protocol buffers are a combination of the definition language (created in `.proto` files), the code that the proto compiler generates to interface with data, language-specific runtime libraries, the serialization format for data that is written to a file (or sent across a network connection), and the serialized data.

 ## What Problems do Protocol Buffers Solve? {#solve}